Djimon Hounsou

+Hounsou made his directorial debut with the documentary film In Search of Voodoo: Roots to Heaven (2018).

 Early life

 Hounsou was born in Cotonou, Benin, to Albertine and Pierre Hounsou.
-He emigrated to Lyon in France at the age of 12 with his brother, Edmond.
+He immigrated to Lyon in France at the age of 12 with his brother Edmond.
 Soon after arriving there, he dropped out of school and was homeless for a time.
-A chance meeting with a photographer led to an introduction to fashion designer Thierry Mugler, who encouraged Hounsou to pursue a modeling career.
+A chance meeting with a photographer led to an introduction to fashion designer Thierry Mugler, who encouraged Hounsou to pursue a modelling career.
 In 1987, he became a model and established a career in Paris.
+He was found at Porte de Clichy.
 He moved to the United States in 1990.

 Career

 Acting

-Between 1989 and 1991, Hounsou appeared in the music videos for "Straight Up" by Paula Abdul, "Love Will Never Do (Without You)" by Janet Jackson, and Madonna's "Express Yourself".
+Between 1989 and 1991, Hounsou appeared in the music videos for "Straight Up" by Paula Abdul, "I Don't Wanna Lose You" by Tina Turner, "Love Will Never Do (Without You)" by Janet Jackson and Madonna's "Express Yourself".
 He also appears in En Vogue's music video for "Hold On".

 Hounsou's film debut was in the 1990 Sandra Bernhard film Without You I'm Nothing.
 He had television parts on Beverly Hills, 90210 and ER and a guest starring role on Alias.
 He had a larger role in the science fiction film Stargate.

-Hounsou received wide critical acclaim and a Golden Globe Award nomination for his role as Cinqué in the 1997 Steven Spielberg film Amistad, and gained further notice as Juba in the 2000 film Gladiator.
+Hounsou received wide critical acclaim and a Golden Globe Award nomination for his role as Cinqué in the 1997 Steven Spielberg film Amistad and gained further notice as Juba in the 2000 film Gladiator.
 In 2004, he was nominated for the Academy Award for Best Supporting Actor for In America, making him the fourth African male to be nominated for an Oscar.
-In 2005 he played a mercenary in the movie The Island alongside Ewan McGregor and Scarlett Johansson.
-In 2006 he won the National Board of Review Award for Best Supporting Actor for his performance in Blood Diamond, and received Broadcast Film Critics Association, Screen Actors Guild Award and Academy Award nominations for this performance.
+In 2005, he played a mercenary in the movie The Island alongside Ewan McGregor and Scarlett Johansson.
+In 2006, he won the National Board of Review Award for Best Supporting Actor for his performance in Blood Diamond and received Broadcast Film Critics Association, Screen Actors Guild Award and Academy Award nominations for this performance.

 Hounsou had a supporting role in the 2009 science-fiction film Push, as Agent Henry Carver.
 In 2011, he starred as a French commando in the French film Forces spéciales.

-Director Tim Story told IGN that if he were to do a third Fantastic Four film, he would like to have Hounsou as Black Panther.
+Director Tim Story told IGN that if he had done a third Fantastic Four film, he would have liked Hounsou to portray Black Panther.
 In November 2008, it was announced that Hounsou would provide the voice of Black Panther in the television series of the same name.
 He had signed on to play Abdiel in the film version of John Milton's Paradise Lost with Benjamin Walker and Bradley Cooper, but the film was scrapped in early February 2012.